wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 There's more?<BR>
 Of course!
 Along with our professional and classic contact form, we have two additional contact forms which can help you gain more leads from your website visitors!

-**Active Engage** – a proactive contact form, display "call-to-action" at the bottom of your web page. <BR>
+**LiveSite** – a proactive contact form, display "call-to-action" at the bottom of your web page. <BR>
-This contact form hase proven to **produces twice as many contact and online scheduling requests as any other contact form**.<BR>
+This contact form has proven to **produces twice as many contact and online scheduling requests as any other contact form**.<BR>
-Active Engage can automatically display your invitation to visitors and encourage more leads to contact you – leave contact details or schedule appointments and meetings.
+LiveSite can automatically display your invitation to visitors and encourage more leads to contact you – leave contact details or schedule appointments and meetings.
 <BR>
 **Contact Form Sidebar** - can be added to any post or page and invite client to contact you.<BR> This form can include your profile photo or logo and a brief invitation to contact you or even schedule an appointment.
-This contact form plugin can be styled horizontally or vertically, include scheduling buttons, and even link to yuor full profile.
+This contact form plugin can be styled horizontally or vertically, include scheduling buttons, and even link to your full profile.
 <BR>

 = How do I customize the photo and text in my contact form or widget? =